eecs485group6/photoAlbum/apache/html/mhGWdYAZ/pa4/README.md

 We have a hashmap of words.
 For each word, we have a hashmap which contains docid of doc that contains this word. the value of this hashmap is tf_doc, the term frequency of the word appearing in the doc.
 To get nk for calculation of idf, we simply aggregate tf_doc in each doc for this word.

 Two types of queries are presented in this project.
 One is normal query, which query each single word in the querywords and aggregate each result.
-The other is phrase query, which will treat query as a whole.
-Only photos that strictly contain the query in the right order can be returned.
+The other is phrase query, which will treat query as a whole; only photos that strictly contain the entire phrase in the right order can be returned.

 We filter out stopwords in this step.
 Stopwords will have 0 tfidf assigned.
 In normal query which allow AND operation to search the result, we will not use stopwords to find docs.
 On the other hand, when using phrase search which require strictly containing phrase in right order, we will still use stopwords to find docs, even through they have no weight to affect scores.

 Search.php (DONE)
 --------------------------------------

+A link to search.php is on the header bar on the very right on our album webpages.

 There are links on the top bar called 'search photos' to this page. you can process your queries on this page, by typing in your querywords and click on desired button.
 Normal query and phrase query are provided here.
 The query result is formatted in highest to lowest order of relavant score.

 finding similar pictures in viewpicture.php(DONE)